learnk8s/learnk8s.io/src/microsAuthentication/content.md

 service/app created
 ```

-Retrieve the URL of the API service with:
+You can retrieve the URL of the API service with:

 ```terminal|command=1|title=bash
 minikube --namespace api service app --url http://192.168.99.101:31541
 ```

-_Will you get a successful response from the API server?_
+_If you issue a request to that app, will you get a successful response?_

-You can issue a request to the above URL using `curl` (from a new terminal):
+Let's try that:

 ```terminal|command=1|title=bash
 curl http://192.168.99.101:31541